ForestMars/Coda.to/README.md

       * create env / source env file
       * run installer

 `environment.yml` should have everything you need to get started.
 If you’re not using Conda, I feel bad for you son, I got 99 problems but dependencies ain’t one.

-Note there are 2 environment files shipped, production and development.
-NB. the production env currently still uses the built in server.
+NB. there are 2 environment files shipped, production and development.
+The production env currently still uses the built in server.

 Answer a couple questions and it's off to the races: